Approximate Bayesian Computation via Classification: Introduction

 Measures of similarity between data sets have traditionally been based on summary statistics (see \citet{blum2013comparative} for an overview within the ABC context).
 In other words, two datasets are considered similar if their summary statistics are close.
 In the absence of expert knowledge, however, constructing effective summary statistics can be challenging \citep{joyce2008approximately, nunes2010optimal,blum2013comparative} and one may need to resort to automated strategies.
-One possibility is regressing parameter values onto (functionals of) fake data in a pilot ABC run to train a flexible mapping which can be substituted for summary statistics \citep{fearnhead2011constructing,jiang2017learning,aakesson2020convolutional}.
+One possibility is regressing parameter values onto (functionals of) fake data in a pilot ABC run to train a flexible mapping which can be substituted for summary statistics \citep{fearnhead2011constructing,jiang2017learning, akesson2020convolutional}.
 Another possibility, related to indirect inference, is to construct summary statistics from an auxiliary model \citep{drovandi2011approximate, wood2010statistical}.
 One can also choose a subset of candidate summary statistics that satisfy some optimality criterion \citep{joyce2008approximately,nunes2010optimal} or find an optimal projection of a set of summary statistics onto a lower-dimensional map \citep{fearnhead2011constructing}.
-Alternatively, one can view the observed and synthetic data sets as empirical distributions and directly use a distance between them inside ABC (such as Kullback-Leibler \citep{jiang2018approximate} or Wasserstein \citep{bernton2019approximate} or Maximum Mean (MM) discrepancy \citep{park2016k2}).
-Our work fortifies this last point of view by focusing on the Kullback-Leibler discrepancy estimated via classification.
+Alternatively, one can directly use a discrepancy between the empirical distributions of the observed and synthetic data sets inside ABC (such as Kullback-Leibler \citep{jiang2018approximate} or Wasserstein \citep{bernton2019approximate} or Maximum Mean (MM) discrepancy \citep{park2016k2}) or Energy Statistics (ES) \citep{nguyen2020approximate}).
+See \citet{drovandi2021comparison} for a nice comprehensive review of the distribution-style ABC discrepancies.
+Our work fortifies this ABC point of view by focusing on the Kullback-Leibler discrepancy estimated via classification.